 Your ride today is a great one: a little rolling, but quite beautiful, and taking in the classic sights of the Luberon.
 The loop route includes many of the Luberon villages originally made famous in Peter Mayle’s book, A Year in Provence, allowing lots of exploration.
 You’ll pedal through Roussillon, with its ocre cliffs, mined for the rich pigments, Bonnieux, with its shady squares, twisting streets and panoramic view, and also Lacoste, with the ruins of the castle of the Marquis de Sade.
 Each village has its own personality and charm.
 There is an option to add the village of Menerbes, sitting on an ancient Roman Road, site of one of Picasso’s homes, and rich with history.
 The village boasts a small truffle museum and shop and a winery – both where you can taste before heading back to Joucas for your final night.
 Even if you don’t want to taste – stop in to admire the unique and vast corkscrew collection in their little museum.

 Your final ride today is beautiful, taking you through several picturesque villages, such as Mazan (where you can stop for lunch and to explore with the walking tour we provide), Flassan (with its Romanesque church and crypt), and Ville sur Auzon (with the unusual “Pous di Foro” medieval garden system); each is worth some meandering.
 The whole day is spent with the impressive Mont Ventoux as your imposing backdrop, renowned for its recurring role in the famous Tour de France race with its 22km hill – which you will be happy to admire from afar!
 We recommend the detour into the town of Beaumes de Venise; not only is the town quite charming, but if you feel like it, you can stop for a tasting of their wonderful sweet white wines, or some of the Cotes de Rhone reds.
 If you prefer, take some time to explore at the shop of the local olive mill to taste the fruity artisanal olive oils.
-The ride finishes back on the flats to return you to Mazan for your final evening.
+The ride finishes returning you to your hotel for your final evening.

 After a final breakfast, we will transfer you back to the train station in Avignon for your further travels.
 Bon Voyage!